 If you are not using these campaigns or don’t know how to use them, don’t worry.
 There are a number of ways you can use these campaigns to delight your subscribers and boost your conversions.

 Here are 5 types of campaigns that you can send using the data you’ve captured from your wish list feature:

 Send about to go out of stock messages:

 Urgency is a great motivator when used effectively it’s a surefire way to increase your ecommerce conversions.

 Modcloth, for example, does a great job of using this technique in its email message.
 Take a look.

 Remember, your success lies in the hands of your customers, and you should make it a point to nurture each and every customer at every point.
 Sending back in stock messages is a great way to show customers you care about their choices and you believe in delivering what they are interested in.
 Here is an example:

-Send suggestions based on item added in wish list
+Send suggestions based on item added to wishlist

-Wishlist feature for ecommerce work in two different ways: It allows shoppers to add a product they like but don’t want to buy at that particular point of time.
-And, it allows them to add a product they wanted to buy but could not buy at that particular point of time due to its non-availability also known as a waitlist.
+Wishlist feature for e-commerce work in two different ways: It allows shoppers to add a product they like but don’t want to buy at that particular point in time.
+And, it allows them to add a product they wanted to buy but could not buy at that particular point of time due to its non-availability was also known as a waitlist.